elifbilgep/Helpaway/README.md

 ## Description

-**We have utilized Flutter framework, thanks to the Hot-reload attribute, it has provided us to figure out  the changes we've done quickly.
+**We have utilized Flutter framework, thanks to the Hot-Reload attribute, it has provided us to figure out  the changes we've done quickly.
 We've used the Provider package introduced by Google at IO 2018.
 We've utilized this package to access and use the user's ID on every page.**

 <hr>

 ## Run the project

-for run this project you need ios or android device(can be emulator).
+For run this project you need ios or android device(can be emulator).
 After connecting phone your computer successfully.
 You can run easily with these commands.

 ```
 flutter pub get